nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 `list 01/01/2020 20/02/2020` List all activities than fall within 1 Jan 2020 and 20 Feb 2020.

 ## Finding and Filtering Activities
+By using `find` and `filter`, users can reduce clutter and zoom-in to specific activities.
+The sub-query flag `-s` allows chaining any combination of `find` and `filter` commands to further de-clutter the results.
+These features are particularly useful when the visualisation of time spent is required without unnecessary clutter.

 ### Finding Activities by Name: `find`
 **Usage:** Users can request for a sub-list of activities that has names which contain any of the give keywords.
 Each keyword should be separated with ` / `.